-- 327 The wireless interface-the link between a mobile device and a network endpoint or between two - mobile devices-is vulnerable to attacks.
-Cellular infrastructure may not be owned by the carrier,
+The wireless interface-the link between a mobile device and a network endpoint or between two mobile devices-is vulnerable to attacks.
+Cellular infrastructure may not be owned by the carrier, may be controlled by a foreign government, or may be accessible to other carriers and to maintenance subcontractors.
+The risk of interception of cellular and Wi-Fi communications during international travel is high.

-- may be controlled by a foreign government, or may be accessible to other carriers and to - maintenance subcontractors.
-The risk of interception of cellular and Wi-Fi communications during - international travel is high. - All network access to enterprise data, whether through mobile apps or web browsers, should use - 333 Hypertext Transfer Protocol Secure (HTTPS) or other appropriately encrypted network protocols - with mutual authentication of both the requesting app or browser and the enterprise system.
-Mobile - app vetting tools can help detect use of insecure network protocols by apps.
-A Virtual Private - Network (VPN) may also be appropriate to provide an additional layer of protection (e.g., in case of - vulnerabilities in the HTTPS implementation). - 338 For devices issued to senior agency officials/executives and authorized personnel, an additional - layer of separation between the mobile device and foreign Wi-Fi or cellular networks may be - considered, such as use of a portable wireless access point ("hotspot").
-The hotspot device should - be secured in accordance with Wi-Fi guidance.
+All network access to enterprise data, whether through mobile apps or web browsers, should use Hypertext Transfer Protocol Secure (HTTPS) or other appropriately encrypted network protocols with mutual authentication of both the requesting app or browser and the enterprise system.
+Mobile app vetting tools can help detect use of insecure network protocols by apps.
+A Virtual Private Network (VPN) should be leveraged when users are accessing sensitive data.
+Enterprises can activate an always on VPN or use an EMM's per-app VPN for managed apps.
+MTD solutions can initiate a VPN if the device is exposed to a risk or threat condition such as unsecured Wi-Fi fi, on-path attackers, rogue access points, and other attack vectors.

+For devices issued to senior agency officials/executives and authorized personnel, an additional layer of separation between the mobile device and foreign Wi-Fi or cellular networks may be considered, such as use of a portable wireless access point ("hotspot").
+The hotspot device should be secured in accordance with Wi-Fi guidance.